gree/observed/README.md

 -  Not a [job scheduler](http://en.wikipedia.org/wiki/Job_scheduler) like cron, though it can be integrated to those schedulers to make them trigger Observed to do the job.

+## Similar products

+- [vacuumetrix](https://github.com/99designs/vacuumetrix) gets metrics from various sources and puts those to various outputs like Graphite, Ganglia, etc.
+  On the other hand, Observed scope itself to be used just for `polling` and also it outputs to not only monitoring systems but any system.

 ## Installation

 Add this line to your application's Gemfile: